There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 The whetstone (sharpening stone) has a long history, and one assumes that they were in production in the mountains here from at least around 700 AD.
 Sharpening stones were also characteristic trade goods that even the vikings brought with them on their voyages.
 Whetstone from Eidsborg has been found all over Europe.

-The tour begins at West-Telemark Museum, Eidsborg.
+The hike begins at West-Telemark Museum, Eidsborg.
 Signs clearly indicate the way to the museum from Høydalsmo and Dalen.
-Parking is at the museum and Eidsborg stave church.
+Parking is at the museum and Eidsborg Stave Church.
 The trek begins at the Juvestoga house in the museum area.
 The whole trek is marked with signs.
-At the beginning of the tour there are signs with useful information about it.